Choosing Your Marketing Objective

 The first step in identifying the pain points or problems to solve within your business is to look around and analyze your environment.
 Collect all relevant information and identify the opportunities for your company by recognizing the potential threats you face.
 Did your last launch flop?
 Are you targeting new customers or clients?
 Are you experiencing a drop in online sales?
 Are you dealing with limited brand awareness?
 Determining your problem is the first step in planning your solutions.

 Choosing a Goal

 Once you have defined your pain point, it's time to choose a goal.
 Choosing a goal is basically providing an answer to your problem.
-For example, if your pain point is lack of brand awareness, then your goal is to build brand awareness.
-Determine your problem then define your solution.
-If you've noticed sales of a specific product are down, then your goal is to increase sales.
+For example, if your pain point is a lack of brand awareness, your goal is to build brand awareness.
+Determine your problem, then define your solution.
+If you've noticed sales of a specific product are down, your goal is to increase sales.
 Simple as that.
-There is no need to over complicate things during this part of the process.
+There is no need to overcomplicate things during this part of the process.

 Your goals should be clearly defined, outlined, and communicated to your team.
 This is not the time for ambiguity.
 Choose a specific problem you want to solve and the overall goal you want to achieve.

 Your goals have KPIs or key performance indicators.
-These are a measurable value which shows how effective you are at achieving your objectives.
+These measurable values show how effective you are at achieving your objectives.
 Your KPIs will let you know if you are on track to achieve your goals or if you have derailed and need to reevaluate things.